oguimbal/jcool-docs/how-to.md

 # Create a mediation against yourself

-If you are a defender company, and you would like to test your implementation of the `new mediation` hook, or if you are a demander company curious to know what is the experience of defender companies, then it is likely that you will have to create new mediations against yourself.
+If you are an opponent company, and you would like to test your implementation of the `new mediation` hook, or if you are a demander company curious to know what is the experience of defender companies, then it is likely that you will have to create new mediations against yourself.

 ### To do so:

-- Head to the [test tools section](https://app.staging.justice.cool/dev/test-tools) of our sandboxed environment
+- Head to the [test tools section](https://app.staging.justice.cool/dev/test-tools) of our staging environment
 - Click on "create a test mediation"

 ... this will create a mediation with your account as opponent, and with a fake demander (see [autoresponders](/auto-responders.md))